na-na-hi/renget/archive/pcrgjpstartguide.md

 **Inori** - Top tier Arena unit, good roll for those who enjoy that mode.
 Is also farmable at Hard Node 44-3.
 **Magical Girl Kasumi** - Top tier Arena unit for offense and defense, farmable at Hard Node 38-3 **Oedo Yuki** - Excellent buffer and debuffer for magic comps.
 Not farmable.
-**S.Chika** - Very strong only with UE, but can shut down magic damage heavily with shields.
+**Swimsuit Chika** - Very strong only with UE, but can shut down magic damage heavily with shields.
+**Christmas Jun** - Excellent tank that provides a ton of utility and can sustain herself.
+**Kasumi** - Excellent Arena unit in the 1st position that can snare a large group of enemies and provides a massive m.def debuff for magic units to shred enemies.

 ##->Permanent Sub Player level 200 Campaign<-
 Starting December 16th JST on reset, various permanent Campaigns will be apply to all players below 200.
 See the full list below: